In Oakland, More Data Hasn't Meant Less Racial Disparity During Police Stops

 But what the police chief and the city's mayor had hoped would become a national model for a data-driven reduction in racially biased policing has become the latest flashpoint for Oakland's troubled department.

-Activist residents and some local politicians protested the recent renewal of the Stanford professor's half million dollar, two-year contract.
+Activist residents and some local politicians protested the recent renewal of the Stanford professor's half-million-dollar, two-year contract.

-"I don't understand why she needs to come back and ask for more money," says Cathy Leonard, founder of Oakland Neighborhoods for Equity."15 years and a lot of money.
+"I don't understand why she needs to come back and ask for more money," says Cathy Leonard, founder of Oakland Neighborhoods for Equity.
+"Fifteen years and a lot of money.
 We could have housed people, we could fix our streets.
 It's a waste of money and a waste of resources."
 Leonard says the department seems in love with big data and stuck on a hamster wheel of collection and analysis.

 The cost of keeping the monitoring program ongoing is high.
 According to public records from the city of Oakland requested by the Coalition for Police Accountability, the annual cost of the monitoring program is estimated at $1.5 million.